Translocal Networks II: Contested Spaces and Climate Justice on Social Media

 Deutsche Forschungsgemeinschaft (DFG)

-DFG-Funded Research Project “Translocal Networks: Public Sphere in the Social Web” at the Institute for Media and Communication Studies
+DFG-Funded Research Project “Translocal Networks II: Contested Spaces and Climate Justice on Social Media” at the Institute for Media and Communication Studies

 Waldherr, Annie; Stoltenberg, Daniela; Maier, Daniel; Pfetsch, Barbara (2017): "Translokalisierung von Öffentlichkeiten in einer digitalisierten Welt: Ein Theoriebeitrag".
 Jahrestagung der DGPuK-Fachgruppe Digitale Kommunikation, Hochschule Macromedia, Stuttgart, Deutschland, 09.11.2017.